EctoOne/es-toolkit/emulationstation/.emulationstation/README.md

 ## Roms

-Within this folder are folders for 5 Systems, each with 20 fake Roms, a pre-populated gamelist.xml and a bunch of pre-scraped images.
+Within this folder are folders for 4 Systems and 1 global System, each with 25 fake Roms, pre-populated gamelist.xml with different views (basic/detailed/video) and a bunch of fake images in 3 different layouts (square/landscape/portrait) and a fake video which are used by 4 of the systems.

-## Themes

-Within this folder are 2 Themes:
-- The default Carbon Theme with Video Previews.
-- The BaseVid Theme made just for this Toolkit.
-It supports Video Previews and the new Carousel mod.
+You can see which system uses which image layout by looking at the gamelists, the fake Rom names are used as description.